project-fifo/docs/general/installation.rst

    fifoadm roles grant Users roles <uuid of Users role> get

 That's it.
-You can now log out of your "fifo" zone and back into the global zone and continue with installing the "chunter" service.
+You can now log out of your *FiFo Zone* and back into the *Global Zone* and continue with installing the *Chunter* service.